Common-interest development: Criticisms

+Undemocratic boards

 The CID Boards are often undemocratic.
 HOA board members are selected prior to the construction of the development and are only very rarely elected to their positions.
 However, in their communities, they take on the responsibilities and functions of municipal government officials.

-Effects on homelessness:
+Effects on homelessness

 "As seen in Albert O. Hirschman's Exit, Voice, and Loyalty, there are problems here about entry, because if all of the housing in parts of the country are built in these developments and can pick [the type of consumers they will] serve, what about homeless people?
 Where are homeless people going to wind up?
 They're going to wind up on the streets of San Francisco or somewhere like that.
 Because if you want to buy into one of these residences, they don't want you unless they can ensure you can pay.
 You're going to go through financial screening.
 You're going to have to prove you can afford to live in the place.
 People who can't are going to wind up not getting served.
 If you try to do housing through this type of market, there's going to be a market failure that's probably going to be quite costly for governments."